kassio03/ppads-back-end/README.md

 Instructions for running the back end of our Happens Here project locally.

+This Repository was deployed on the Render platform, you can access it through this link: [Happens Here API](https://happens-here.onrender.com/)

+> Notice: Within the platform, we use the free plan.
+This plan is highly recommended for educational purposes.
+However, it has a limitation: the API will be "turned off" if it is not currently in use.
+Therefore, the first request to the API may take up two minutes to receive a response because the API needs to be "started".

 If you want our front end as well, you can find it here: [Front End Repository](https://github.com/BiancaDuarteRaposo/ppads---projeto)

 ## Installation